aliyun/terraform-provider-alibabacloudstack/website/docs/d/ons_groups.html.markdown

 ---
 subcategory: "RocketMQ"
-layout: "apsarastack"
+layout: "alibabacloudstack"
-page_title: "Apsarastack: apsarastack_ons_groups"
+page_title: "Alibabacloudstack: alibabacloudstack_ons_groups"
-sidebar_current: "docs-apsarastack-datasource-ons-groups"
+sidebar_current: "docs-alibabacloudstack-datasource-ons-groups"
 description: |-
     Provides a list of ons groups available to the user.
 ---

-# apsarastack\_ons\_groups
+# alibabacloudstack\_ons\_groups

 This data source provides a list of ONS Groups in an Apsara Stack Cloud account according to the specified filters.